 The US Bank Cash + lets you redeem for a statement credit, a US Bank Rewards gift card, or a deposit into a bank account with US Bank.
 This card is the least flexible of the three for redemption options.
 However, the options given are simple and typical for a cash back card.

-The Chase Freedom is the exception in this category.
-If you don’t have either of the Sapphire Cards or the Ink Business Preferred, you can redeem for gift cards or cash into your Chase bank account.
-If you have any of those cards, you can transfer your points to one of those accounts and then to any of Chase’s travel partners.
+The Chase Freedom is different from the others in terms of redemption options.
+You can redeem for gift cards or cash into your Chase bank account if you don’t have a premium Chase card.
+Otherwise, you can transfer your points to one of those accounts and then to any of Chase’s travel partners.

 The Chase Freedom wins here for travelers while the Discover It wins for cash back lovers who want flexible options.